-- SAR interferometry for deformation measurement and DEM generation: main principles, and technical issues, e.g. coherence, corner reflectors, phase unwrapping and aliasing, atmospheric component, etc. Practical hands-on exercises.
+- SAR interferometry for deformation measurement and DEM generation: main principles, and technical issues, e.g. coherence, corner reflectors, phase unwrapping and aliasing, atmospheric component, etc. Practical exercises.

 - Deformation measurement using GBSAR: sensor geometry, selection of the point-of-view, line-of-sight measurement, reference point, etc.

 - Continuous GBSAR monitoring: basics, main advantages and limitations, discussion of the entire GBSAR data processing and analysis chain.
-Practical hands-on exercises.
+Practical exercises.

 - Data quality, measurement performances, error analysis and GBSAR validation.